kondo238/Capiscum_Genomic_Background_Analysis/README.md

 **・All_scripts** **:** This directory contains scripts (shell, R) related to genetic background analysis of Dalle Khursani and positive control accessions of C. annuum-complex.
 The summarized explanation of this analysis (Step.1 ~ Step.2) is described below.

-**・All_scripts** **:** This directory contains datasets used for this publication.
+**・Dataset_used_for_publication** **:** This directory contains datasets used for this publication.
 The detailed information for each dataset was saved as a NOTE in each directory.

+# Summary of genetic background analysis
 # Step.1: Stacks analysis
 This is the repository